The Worlds Premiere Authority on Yeast Infections

-3. Excess estrogen causes high glucose levels in the vagina and glucose of course feeds yeast.
+3. Excess estrogen is a definite risk factor for chronic yeast infections.
+Whether that estrogen comes from birth control pills, hormone replacement therapy, or your body is simply out of whack, it doesn't seem to matter.
+To much fuels yeasts growth in the vagina.
 We also know that the hormones are an integral part of the immune system and any imbalances can throw its function out of whack.

 A poor functioning Thyroid doesn't help either.

-The key words in the above paragraph are: every, hormone secretion, sexual and reproductive health.
-If your thyroid is having problems, it can throw off the other hormones.
+Because thyroid hormones affect every cell in your body, if your thyroid is having problems, it can throw off the other hormones.
 This can make the vaginal environment conducive to constant yeast infections because it can alter the amount of estrogen and estrogen controls the sugar levels in the vagina.
-The rest of the items in that above paragraph would naturally have an effect on the immune system too don't you think?

-4. The common denominator and the thing almost everyone refuses to look at that has constant yeast infections is...
+4. Another important factor and the thing almost everyone refuses to look at that has constant yeast infections is...